Atomization and Sprays

 The journal is the integral hub for a community of industrialists, researchers, academics and students engaged in professional activities related to the spraying of liquids.
 Members of this community meet regularly around the world at conferences organised by The Institute for Liquid Atomization and Spray Systems (ILASS), which comprises ILASS-America, ILASS-Europe, ILASS-Japan, ILASS-Korea and ILASS-Taiwan.

 The editor-in-chief is Editor-in-Chief Europe: GÜNTER BRENN, Editor-in-Chief Americas: Marcus Herrmann for America, and Editor-in-Chief Asia: David Hung.

+According to Web of Science, the 2024 impact factor is 1.1.